ray-ang/basicphp/README.md

 # BasicPHP

-A PHP micro-framework that adheres closely to native PHP, built-in functions and a modified MVC approach.
+A PHP micro-framework that adheres closely to vanilla or pure PHP, built-in functions and a modified MVC approach.
 Features include a front controller, class autoloading, routing, and handling 404 error - page not found.

 ### Configuration

 The default setting is set to a development environment with 'basicphp' folder located under the server DocumentRoot.
+Once installed under the server root directory for development use, the site can be accessed at:

 ```
 http://localhost/basicphp/public/